Figu404/Chili-schallaren/doc/test.md

 ### Tests
 ## Pump
 To test the pump two containers were placed beside each other, one full of water the other one empty.
-The pump placed in the container filled with water with a tube was conceded from the pump leading to the empty container.
+The pump placed in the container filled with water with a tube was connected from the pump leading to the empty container.
 The pump was turned on for 60 seconds and the volume of water that had been moved was measured.

 ##### First test
-The pump is connected to port 23 on the expationbord.
+The pump is connected to port 23 on the expansionbord.
 Result:
 Failed.
-The pump is not provided with sufficient current to move any water.
+The pump is not provided with a sufficient current to move any water through the entirety of the tube.

 ##### Second test
 The pump is connected to a ….. with is controlled by the LoPy.
 ###### Result:
 Failed.
 The pump is not provided with sufficient current to move enough water, only 50 ml.

-Third test:
+##### Third test:
-The pump is connected to the 3v3 port on the expationbord with a relay to break and connect the curcent.
+The pump is connected to the 3v3 port on the expationbord with a relay to break and connect the current.
 ###### Result:
 Success.
 The pump moved 625 ml which equates to 10.4 ml/s.